StateMapper/StateMapper/documentation/manuals/templates/INSTALL.tpl.md

 smap daemon kill 		# kill it (for emergencies only)
 ```

-To be able to see the spiders' on/off button on the rewind pages, please log in from the copyright's menu.
+To be able to see the spiders' start/stop buttons on the rewind pages, please log in from the copyright's menu.

 To automatically start the daemon at every server startup, add ```smap daemon start``` at the beginning of your ```/etc/rc.local``` file (only recommended for production).